 These defensive tactics are meant to deter predators and save the caterpillar from being eaten.
-Even though your pet isn’t a predator on caterpillars, these same poisonous spines or toxic juices that protect the caterpillar from birds and frogs can cause a problem for your dog or cat.
+Even though your pet isn’t a predator on caterpillars, these same poisonous or venomous spines or toxic juices that protect the caterpillar from birds and frogs can cause a problem for your dog or cat.

 Poisonous Spines and Your Pet

 Having poisonous spines or hairs protects some caterpillars from predators like birds and frogs.
 Technically the term is “venomous,” since there is a substance in or on the spines that inflames tissue.
 Dogs and cats are not immune to caterpillar venom!
 Your dog’s nose is especially sensitive, and it’s also the part most likely to feel the sting of a venomous caterpillar.
 Just brushing against a venomous caterpillar can be enough to experience a truly painful sting.

 Symptoms and Signs a Pet Has Encountered a Venomous Caterpillar

 - Pet communicates pain; whimpers and whines

 - Licks, bites or paws affected area

 - Evidence of welts or swelling

 - Changes in behavior; hiding; increased aggression (rarely)